Vintage Longwave Receivers - Part 4

 That night, at 2000 PDT, there was a West Coast 630M "get together" on CW 473.5kc.
 I heard W0YSE tuning up but he was too weak to copy.
 He was answered by K6KBE and Mel's signal was incredibly strong, 589 or better.
 I had the loop antenna pointing SW in Mel's direction which obviously helped his signal and was probably why W0YSE was too weak to copy (YSE's QTH is in Washington state, should have been pointing N.) I know,...why didn't I move the loop?
 A six-foot loop in the house is pretty difficult to reorient.

-is the sending relays.
+is with the sending relays.
 There are three, the ART-13 sending relay, the

 loud and eventually becomes irritating.
 Sending CW is difficult due to